amriunix/blog/content/post/deep-dive-into-dns-messages.md

 </br>
 **QR** : A one bit field that specifies whether this message is a query (0), or a response (1).
 </br>
-**OPCODE** : A four bit field that specifies kind of query in this message :
+**OPCODE** : A four bit field that specifies what kind of query in this message :

 * 0: Standard query
 * 1: Inverse query